Codium-ai/pr-agent/Usage.md

 When the PR is above the token limit, it employs a [PR Compression strategy](./PR_COMPRESSION.md).

 However, for very large PRs, or in case you want to emphasize quality over speed and cost, there are 2 possible solutions:
-1) [use a model](#changing-a-model) with larger context, like GPT-32K, or claude-100K.
-This solution will be applicable for all the tools
+1) [Use a model](#changing-a-model) with larger context, like GPT-32K, or claude-100K.
+This solution will be applicable for all the tools.
-2) For the `/improve` tool, there is an ['extended' mode](./docs/IMPROVE.md) (`/improve --extended`), which divides the PR to chunks, and process each chunk separately, so regardless of the model, no compression will be done (but for large PRs, multiple calls may occur)
+2) For the `/improve` tool, there is an ['extended' mode](./docs/IMPROVE.md) (`/improve --extended`), which divides the PR to chunks, and process each chunk separately.
+With this mode, regardless of the model, no compression will be done (but for large PRs, multiple model calls may occur)

 ### Appendix - additional configurations walkthrough